nicklockwood/RequestQueue/README.md

 	- (void)cancelRequest:(NSURLRequest *)request;

 This method will cancel the request if it is in progress and remove it from the queue.
-Regardless of whether the request had started or not, the completion handler block will receive the error NSURLErrorCancelled.
+Regardless of whether the request has started or not, the completion handler block will receive the error `NSURLErrorCancelled`.

 	- (void)cancelAllRequests;

-This method will cancel all active and queued request and remove them from the queue.
+This method will cancel all active and queued requests and remove them from the queue.

 Callbacks